ironnysh/mighty/README.md

 ## Features

-- Responsive layout (no media query).
+- Responsive layout (no media queries).
-- Minimal footprint: vanilla JavaScript, HTML 5, and CCS 3 - no external build tools.
+- Minimal architecture: vanilla JavaScript, HTML5, and CCS3 - no external build tools.
 - Advanced SEO: [Open Graph]( https://ogp.me/) meta tags for social share on Facebook and Twitter and [JSON-LD]( https://developers.google.com/search/docs/guides/intro-structured-data) schema for search engines.
-- Lite YouTube JavaScript that loads videos embedded from YouTube only when the user clicks it.
+- Lite YouTube JavaScript that loads videos embedded from YouTube only when the user clicks.
 - Automatically optimized images.
-- Minified code (HTML, CSS, and JavaScript).
+- Minified code.
 - Maximized performance.
 - Semantic and accessible markup.
 - Supports RTL layout.
-- Cache and security headers.
+- Cache and security configuration.

----
+### Table of Contents

 To adapt the theme to your needs, please see the various sections of this guide.